Taking Students Out of School

 What should I do if I wish to request leave of absence?

 Absence request forms are available from student services.
 We would strongly recommend that you do this before planning any leave of absence.
-If the absence is due to visiting a sick relative, while this does satisfy the ‘exceptional circumstances’ ruling, proof of the sickness will be required.
+If the absence is due to visiting a sick relative, while this can satisfy the ‘exceptional circumstances’ ruling, proof of the sickness will be required.

 What happens if my child goes on holiday in term time or takes leave of absence for other reasons without permission from the school?